NoriSte/reactjsday-2019-testing-course/book/signup-flow-challenges.md

 - it contains some error flows to be tested

-- most of the flows need a registered user (speaking about it later)
+- most of the flows need a registered user

 Please note: you need to have the [RealWorld](about-the-book.md#code) example running, be sure that you have `$ npm run realworld:start` running (if something does not work, take a look at the [installation instructions](../README.md)).